beeware/colosseum/docs/how-to/contribute.rst

 Picking a test
 --------------

-All the tests are located under the tests directory.Each test directory contains a ``not_implemented`` file.
+All the tests are located under the tests directory.
+Each test directory contains a ``not_implemented`` file.
 This is a list of tests that are currently known to fail - because the logic necessary to make the test pass isn't implemented.
 Pick one of these tests, and delete it from the ``not_implemented`` file.